freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

 *   You are a novice web developer and would like to know more about accessibility
 *   You are a seasoned web developer and have lost your way (more on that later)
-*   You are reading this while hearing an ominous humming noise in the background and are being forced at lightsaber point to read this, because you just don't care but have to know about it for your boss.
+*   You feel that there is a legal obligation from work, and need to learn more about it.

 If you fall outside these rather broad categories, please let me know.
 I always like to hear from the people who read what I write about.
+Implementing accessibility impacts the entire team, from the colors chosen by the designer, the copy written by the copywriter, and to you, the developer.

 ## So, what is accessibility anyway?

 Accessibility in itself is a bit of a misleading term sometimes, especially if English is your second language.
+It is sometimes referred to as inclusive design.

 If your site is on the Internet, reachable by anyone with a web browser, in one sense that website is accessible to everyone with a web browser.
 But, is all content on your website actually readable, usable and understandable for everyone?
-Are there no thresholds that bar certain people from ' accessing' all the information you are exposing?
+Are there no thresholds that bar certain people from 'accessing' all the information you are exposing?

 You could ask yourself questions like the following ones:

 *   If you add information that is only contained in an audio file, can a deaf person still get that information?
 *   If you denote an important part of your website with a certain color, will a colorblind person know about it?
-*   If you add images on your website that convey important information, how will a blind person know about it?
+*   If you add images on your website that convey important information, how will a blind or low-vision person know about it?
+*   If you want to navigate the application with keyboard or mouth-stick, will it be possible and predictable?
+*   Does your application assume the orientation of the device, and what if the user can't physically change it?
+*   Are there forgiving timed aspects of your application for someone that might need more time to fill in a form?
+*   Does your application still work (progressive enhancement) assuming that JavaScript does not load in time?
-*   You can even go as far as saying, if your website is very resource-heavy, will someone on a bad mobile 3G connection be able to read your content?
+*   You can even go as far as saying, if your website is very resource-heavy, will someone on a slow or spotty connection be able to read your content?

 This is where accessibility comes into play.
 Accessibility basically entails making your content as friendly, as easy to 'access' as possible for the largest amount of people.
-This includes people who are deaf, blind, dyslexic, mute, on a slow connection, colorblind, suffering from epilepsy etc.
+This includes people who are deaf, low-vision, blind, dyslexic, mute, on a slow connection, colorblind, suffering from epilepsy, mental fatigue, age, physical limitations, etc.

 ## Why implement accessibility?